glzr-io/glazewm/README.md

 On the first launch of GlazeWM, a default configuration can optionally be generated.

-Below is a cheatsheet of all available commands and their default keybindings.
+Below is a cheat sheet of all available commands and their default keybindings.

 ![Infographic](/resources/assets/cheatsheet.png)